 Right now, the program is humming along, with strong support from inside the Pentagon.

-Last week, outgoing Defense Secretary of Defense Chuck Hagel threw his weight behind the new bomber in a speech at Whiteman Air Force Base, Missouri.
+Last week, outgoing Defense Secretary Chuck Hagel threw his weight behind the new bomber in a speech at Whiteman Air Force Base, Missouri.

 "I think the Long-Range Strike Bomber is absolutely essential for keeping our deterrent edge," Hagel said.
 "We need to do it.
 We need to make the investments.
 We'll have it in the budget.
 It's something I have particularly put a priority on."